code-423n4/docs/awarding/judging-criteria/bounty-judging.md

 Code4rena will make best efforts to share sponsors' written responses with the warden who reported the finding as soon as possible.

+Findings which do not receive a sponsor response within 14 days of submission are closed by default.

 ## Appeals process for bounty programs

 Wardens may choose to appeal a sponsor's verdict for a Code4rena bounty submission, if they wish to formally contest the assessed validity and/or risk level of one or more findings.